belosnezhie/nodejs2025Q2-service/README.md

 ## Running DB

-There are three modes of running both postgree and app:
+There are three modes of running both postgres and app:

-Before running tests in new terminal, please wait tilt the end of migrations and start of the app, it will take some time.
+Before running tests in new terminal, please wait until the end of migrations and start of the app, it will take some time.
-These lines in the terminal:
+These lines should be displayed in the terminal:

 ```
 nest-app     | App is running on http://localhost:4000/
 nest-app     | To test API use http://localhost:4000/docs
 ```

-mean that app is ready and you can use it and run tests.
+Is means that app is ready and you can use it and run tests.

 For convenience there are prepared Make scripts, which will run all typeorm migrations and start the app.

-### Running with hot-reload
+### Running with hot-reload (app is hosted inside the docker container / development mode)

 In this mode, application is restarting upon changes implemented into src folder.